Peter Wadhams

 in the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
 He is best known for his work on sea ice.

 Career

 Wadhams has been the leader of 40 polar field expeditions.

 Wadhams advocates for the use of climate engineering to mitigate climate change.

 Attempting to estimate when the Arctic Ocean will be "ice-free", Wadhams in 2014 predicted that by 2020 "summer sea ice to disappear," Wadhams and several others have noted that climate model predictions have been overly conservative regarding sea ice decline.

-In 2021, Wadhams is the Chairman of Science Committee for Extreme E.
+In 2021, Wadhams was the Chairman of Science Committee for Extreme E.